D.C. Firefighter reunited with mother and twin babies he saved - NewsBreak

 WASHINGTON (WDVM) — A District of Columbia firefighter was reunited with a mother and two twin babies he saved at the end of June 2020.

 Firefighter Paramedic Dan Lottes got to hug and play with the twin boys and see the mother on Wednesday, December 22, at a District firehouse.
-When Lottes was called to the home, he knew it was a pregnancy call, but once there, realized the babies were in breech.Zoo Knoxville introduces 2 newborn lion cubs just in time for the holidays
+When Lottes was called to the home, he knew it was a pregnancy call, but once there, realized the babies were in breech.Gifts from a different Santa: Middle school student delivers Christmas to hospitalized kids

 A baby in breech means that they are coming out feet or butt first, which typically requires a C section.
 Lottes can not perform a C section but was still able to deliver the babies.